rchikhi/2022-pangenome-aws/PartC.md

 ### B. Preparing the analysis

-Refer to PartB to download the data to this instance.
+Refer to PartB to download the data to this new instance.
+(You will have deleted the previous instance, that's fine, the data is quick to download anyway.)
 We'll get the same human genome and PCR-free Illumina reads.
 The instance come 'pre-packaged' with two disk volumes, one 140 GB with the system and a 825 GB entirely fresh.
 Let's use the latter.

     cd /mnt/disks/local
     df -h .